-54 Well as they heard these things their hearts were being sawed in half, and they started gnashing their teeth at him.
-55 But he, being full of Holy Spirit and looking intently into the heaven, he saw the glory of God and Jesus standing on God's right, 56 and said, "Wow!
-I see the heavens opened and the Son of the Man standing at God's right!"
-57 Yelling at the top of their voice they covered their ears and rushed at him all at once, 58 and throwing him out of the city they stoned him!
-(The witnesses placed their garments at the feet of a young man named Saul.)
+right!"
+57 Yelling at the top of their voice1 they covered their ears and rushed at him all at once, 58 and throwing him out of the city they stoned him!2 (The witnesses placed their garments at the feet of a young man named Saul.)
 59 Yes, they stoned Stephen as he called out and said, "Lord Jesus, receive my spirit".
 60 Then kneeling down he called out at the top of his voice, "Lord, do not hold this sin against them!"
-And upon saying this he fell asleep.
-(Saul was in full agreement with his murder.)
+And upon saying this he fell asleep.3 (Saul was in full agreement with his murder.)